Is a Bachelor’s of Science degree in Nursing (BSN) for Me?

 The following courses are graduation requirements of the BSN program.
-If not completed prior to acceptance to the BSN program, and if not offered by SCPS, these courses must be completed at a regionally accredited institution.
+If not completed prior to acceptance to the BSN program, and if not offered by SCPS, these courses must be completed at an accredited institution.

 English 101 and 102* (6 credits)

 General Psychology (3 credits)

 Oral Communication (3 credits)

 Human Development or Lifespan (3 credits)

 Nutrition (3 credits)